 - Senator the Hon Michaelia Cash: Minister for Employment, Skills, Small and Family Business.

-- The Hon Steve Irons MP: Assistant Minister for Vocational Education, Training and Apprenticeships
+- The Hon Alan Tudge MP: Minister for Education and Youth.

 - Dr Michele Bruniges AM and the deputy secretaries are responsible for the delivery of the department’s services.